 This first part, the Seed Projects, has been the core of Moeda’s evolution throughout their first steps.
 These are actions driven to support and aiming to improve the quality of life in some communities at risk.
 All of these seed projects will be introduced following two mainvalues: respect to the environment and an ethical approach to business.

 Currently, they have started or are about to begin up to 6 major works in different communities in Brazil.
-From cleaning water after “the disaster that spread iron ore wastes throughout Mariana and Barra Longa” to “fosters food production with ingredients that are naturally found in the Cerrado (the Brazilian savannah), or “to help dairy farmers in the struggle against the ever-encroaching giants in the industry, women are hard at work to increase sales.
+From cleaning water after “the disaster that spread iron ore wastes throughout Mariana and Barra Longa” to “fosters food production with ingredients that are naturally found in the Cerrado (the Brazilian savannah), or “in the struggle against the ever-encroaching giants in the industry, women are hard at work to increase sales.

 The fact that Moeda is focused in cooperatives means that the bulk of its work will be through cooperative partners, making it far more democratic and less speculative than other blockchain-based cryptocurrencies.
 This has benefits for cooperatives too, as Moeda can address a key challenge.
 Currently, a number of cooperative banks and financial institutions in developing countries are often small and are often located in rural areas.
 Many lack the capacity to develop complex products like major banks.
 Moeda’s platform, when released, will allow them to provide new products to existing and potential customers at a far lower cost.